rikkimelissa/msr-student-template/_projects/project-02.md

 ---

 ## Overview
 The Neurobionics Lab at the Rehabilitation Institute of Chicago aims to advance human mobility through an improved understanding of how the brain controls joint dynamics during tasks such as locomotion.
-The goal of this project was to identify system parameters of joint dynamics in real time, with the intent to translate this identification into control principles for wearable robotic systems.
+The goal of this project was to identify system parameters of joint dynamics in real time, with the aim to study how people control the dynamics of their joints during tasks.
+Understanding how people control their movement will improve wearable robotic technologies by incorporating how people naturally move and interact with their environment.

+We quantify neuromuscular control of ankle dynamics by estimating parameters of an equivalent mechanical system, namely inertia, stiffness, and damping.
+These parameters define how the system torque output will relate to the position input and describe a linear, time-varying, second-order system.
+This project explores the limits of real-time parameter identification using system identification techniques in signal processing and optimization on a Simulink model of the system.
+Identification is analyzed for how well the estimated parameters match the actual parameters and how well the estimated system explains the behavior of the actual system.
+Results are promising for identification in .3 seconds for a signal with up to 10% added noise, even if system parameters change up to 150% over the course of identification.

+This implementation relies on work from the following sources:

+> Silvia, Manuel T., and Enders A. Robinson.
+1978.
+Deconvolution of geophysical time series in the exploration for oil and natural gas.
+Amsterdam: Elsevier Scientific Pub.
+Co.

+> Keesman, Karel J. System identification: an introduction.
+Springer Science & Business Media, 2011.

+> Kearney, Robert E., and Ian W. Hunter.
+"System identification of human joint dynamics."
+Critical reviews in biomedical engineering 18, no. 1 (1989): 55-87.

+> Mooney, Luke M., Stephanie L. Ku, Madeleine Abromowitz, Jacob A. Mooney, Xu Sun, and Qifang Bao.
+"Measuring muscle stiffness by linear mechanical perturbation."
+In 2015 IEEE 12th International Conference on Wearable and Implantable Body Sensor Networks (BSN), pp. 1-5.
+IEEE, 2015.

+#### Introduction

 With a position input and a torque output, deconvolution is performed to the input-output cross correlation and the input autocorrelation to find the system impulse response.
 A second order system is fit to this response in the frequency domain, and variance accounted for (VAF) is used as a measure of correctness.
 VAF was explored for varying levels of noise, window length, and changing system dynamics.

-This implementation relies on work from the following sources:

-> Zhang, Yajia, Jingru Luo, and Kris Hauser.
-"Sampling-based motion planning with dynamic intermediate state objectives: Application to throwing."
-Robotics and Automation (ICRA), 2012 IEEE International Conference on.
-IEEE, 2012.

-> S. M. LaValle and J. J. Kuffner.
-"Randomized kinodynamic planning".
-Proc.
-IEEE Int’l Conf. on Robotics and Automation, 1999.

-> Hauser, Kris, and Victor Ng-Thow-Hing.
-"Fast smoothing of manipulator trajectories using optimal bounded-acceleration shortcuts."
-Robotics and Automation (ICRA), 2010 IEEE International Conference on.
-IEEE, 2010.

-> Sánchez, Gildardo, and Jean-Claude Latombe.
-"On delaying collision checking in PRM planning: Application to multi-robot coordination."
-The International Journal of Robotics Research 21.1 (2002): 5-26.

 #### Simulink model
 In the following analysis, a Simulink model of a linear time-varying second order system was used to model joint impedance and analyze the effect of various parameters on identification.